hpssjellis/maker100-eco/README.md

-# One Hour Session using the XiaoEsp32s3-sense
+# Example One Hour Session using the XiaoEsp32s3-sense
 Note: soldered headers not needed, but a USB-C cable and computer or laptop to run the code is neede
 | Topic | Example Code| Video | Instructions and Prompt|
 |:---|:---|:---|:---|